About Dexter Cattle

 Dexter cows produce a rich, creamy milk in moderate quantities that serve well for a homestead.
 The average milk yield varies according to cow and diet, but they can average 1-2 gallons of milk per day with around 4% butterfat.
 Exceptional cows have been recorded giving up to 5 gallons a day, but this is the exception, not the rule.
 Dexter milk makes a delicious cheese and delectable golden butter.
 It is rich, high quality and nutritious for your family.
 Kefir, yogurt, skyr, ice cream and other milk products can be made with Dexter milk in your home.
 Dexters do not yield like a dedicated milking breed, but pound for pound, these little cows out produce many other breeds.
 If you don’t need 5 gallons of milk a day, a Dexter may be the milk cow for you.

 Dexters also can be used as oxen.
-We have not trained one yet here to work on the farm, but we would like to at some point.
+We have not trained one to work on the farm, but we think it would be a fun project.
 There are many Dexter oxen in the North East region of the United States, and they are purported to be easily trainable.
-We halter break our heifers so they are easy to handle later in life, and it has been thus far an easy endeavor.
-I can imagine that training a steer to work would be a fairly simple task for someone with the desire and time to do it.

 Dexters are an ideal homestead cow for us.
 They are economical to keep, we can sell a few beef animals for income, milk a cow for the house all while preserving the original Dexter cattle brought to America over 100 years ago.